zac-scheiwe/sweeper/README.md

 | `SENDER_GMAIL_ADDRESS`      | Gmail address to send job failure notifications               | ibkr.sweeper@gmail.com     |
 | `SENDER_GMAIL_PASSWORD`     | Gmail app password                                            | ymxbpneqchhvcati           |

+To keep job failure notifications private, create a new Google account, turn on 2-step verification, then create an App Password to share with sweeper.

 To view past sweeper runs, go to AWS Batch -> Jobs.

 To disable sweeper, disable the sweeper schedule in AWS EventBridge -> Schedules